Voices from Chernobyl

-Chernobyl Prayer was first published in Russian in 1997 as Чернобыльская молитва; a revised, updated edition was released in 2013.
+Chernobyl Prayer was first published in Russian in 1997; a revised, updated edition was released in 2013.
 The American translation was awarded the 2005 National Book Critics Circle Award for general non-fiction.

 Adaptations

 The HBO television miniseries Chernobyl often relies on the memories of Pripyat locals, as told by Svetlana Alexievich in her book.

+A manga adaptation of the book, drawn by Yuuta Kumagai, and supervised by Tetsuji Imanaka and Kazunobu Gotou is published in the bi-weekly Young Animal magazine, having 3 volumes as of February of 2025.